Give her (and her lawyer)

 Please note that it defies common sense to believe that absolutely and without exception a person cannot contract Ebola from a person --- if that person is not yet showing outward signs of the Ebola disease.

-This is like saying the Ebola virus was not in the victim at one point in time (at least, not enough to infect anyone), and then, a few seconds later, the victim suddenly had Ebola virus in their fluids (sufficient to cause infection in another person).
+This is like saying the Ebola virus was not in the 'carrier' a few seconds before a virus-caused headache became apparent to the 'carrier', and then, a few seconds later, the 'carrier' suddenly had Ebola virus in their fluids.

 These surveys show that I am NOT in a minority in my opinion that she is being quite 'cavalier' in her refusal to finish the 14 days or so of her initial quarantine in New Jersey.